mp-614 - mp-614 - Medical Policies

 APPROVED BY GOVERNING BODIES:

-Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests (LDTs) must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments (CLIA) of 1988.
+Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests (LDTs) must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments (CLIA).
 Genetic tests for CHARGE syndrome are available under the auspices of CLIA.
 Laboratories that offer LDTs must be licensed by CLIA for high-complexity testing.
 To date, FDA has chosen not to require any regulatory review of this test.

 Coverage is subject to member’s specific benefits.
 Group specific policy will supersede this policy when applicable.

 FEP: Special benefit consideration may apply.
 Refer to member’s benefit plan.
 FEP does not consider investigational if FDA approved and will be reviewed for medical necessity.